 26 November 2005 – 19 February 2006

-‘Made for this World’ will have children looking twice at the many familiar places around them.
-Through contemporary art works from the Gallery’s Collection, children can go inside different homes and venture outside to discover the inbuilt creativity of our built environment.
-There are plenty of hands-on opportunities in the exhibition with major artist interactives.
-Kids can create a Lego city, build a bridge and even cover furniture and walls with colourful dots.
+'Made for this World' had children looking twice at the many familiar places around them.
+Through contemporary art works from the Gallery's Collection, children could go inside different homes and venture outside to discover the inbuilt creativity of our built environment.
+There were plenty of hands-on opportunities in the exhibition with major artist interactives.
+Kids could create a Lego city, build a bridge and even cover furniture and walls with colourful dots.

-With easy-to-read labels, an activity book and the exhibition mascot Kitty Cat the Alley Cat leading the way, prowl through the Gallery spaces this summer and explore art that has been made for this world!
+With easy-to-read labels, an activity book and the exhibition mascot Kitty Cat the Alley Cat leading the way, visitors could prowl through the Gallery spaces and explore art that has been made for this world!

 Where do you live?
 For many people their home is at the centre of the built environment.
 We decorate the interiors of our homes and arrange the furnishings to reflect things such as our personality and culture.
 From posters stuck on walls to the knick-knacks displayed on bookshelves, everything in someone's home reveals something about them.
 The artists in 'Home Sweet Home' recognise that the home means much more to us than just a roof over our heads.

-Yayoi Kusama’s ‘The obliteration room 2002’ invites kids to obliterate the completely white surfaces of a life-sized Australian living room, re-created within the Gallery, with coloured dots.
-Children can also access the online version with Kusama’s World of Dots, where Kusama’s dots don’t always behave as expected!
-Olafur Eliasson’s The cubic structural evolution project 2004 puts the construction of a city into children’s hands!
-With thousands of pieces, the task is to create and re-create an ever-evolving metropolis.APT3 artist Cai Guo-Qiang’s Bridge crossing 1999 is another hands-on challenge — to create a bridge, as simple or complex as children’s imaginations require, using small pieces of bamboo and tape.
+Yayoi Kusama's 'The obliteration room 2002' invited kids to obliterate the completely white surfaces of a life-sized Australian living room, re-created within the Gallery, with coloured dots.
+Children could also access the online version with Kusama's World of Dots, where Kusama's dots don't always behave as expected!
+Olafur Eliasson's The cubic structural evolution project 2004 put the construction of a city into children's hands!
+With thousands of pieces, the task is to create and re-create an ever-evolving metropolis.APT3 artist Cai Guo-Qiang's Bridge crossing 1999 was another hands-on challenge — to create a bridge, as simple or complex as children's imaginations required, using small pieces of bamboo and tape.

 Interactive for Kids!

-Coinciding with ‘Made for this World’, the Gallery launches an online interactive based on exhibiting artist Yayoi Kusama’s fascination with dots.
+Coinciding with 'Made for this World', the Gallery launched an online interactive based on exhibiting artist Yayoi Kusama's fascination with dots.
 Click to play!